MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-smolvla-efficient-vision-language-action-model-trained-on-lerobot-community-data-04073c.md

 This results in more responsive and robust real-world performance, especially in dynamic environments with shifting objects or external disturbances.
 Figure 5.
 Asynchronous vs. Synchronous Inference in Real-World Tasks. (a) Task success rates (%), (b) average completion time(s), and (c) number of tasks completed within a fixed time window.
 Conclusion
 SmolVLA is our contribution to building robotics foundation models that are open, efficient, and reproducible.
 Despite its small size, it matches or outperforms larger, proprietary models across a range of real-world and simulated tasks.
 By relying solely on community-contributed datasets and affordable hardware, SmolVLA lowers the barrier to entry for researchers, educators, and hobbyists alike.
 But this is just the beginning.
-SmolVLA is more than just a model — it&#39;s part of a growing open-source movement toward scalable, collaborative robotics.
+SmolVLA is more than just a model — it's part of a growing open-source movement toward scalable, collaborative robotics.
 Call to Action:
 - 🔧 Try it out!
 Finetune SmolVLA on your own data, deploy it on affordable hardware, or benchmark it against your current stack and share it on twitter/linkedin.
 - 🤖 Upload the dataset!
 Got a robot?
 Collect and share your data using the lerobot format.
 Help expand the community dataset that powers SmolVLA.